 - 1. FDA recommends conducting a bioequivalence study with clinical endpoint in the treatment of acne vulgaris.
-Subjects are to be randomized to receive the test clindamycin phosphate; tretinoin gel, 1.2%; 0.025%, the reference standard or placebo.
-An approximately pea sized amount of the study drug is to be topically administered once daily in the evening for 12 weeks.
-The primary endpoint is to be evaluated at baseline (Day 0) and at the end of treatment (Study Week 12). - 2.
+Subjects are to be randomized to receive the test tretinoin gel, 0.025%, the reference standard or placebo.
+The study drug is to be administered once daily in the evening for 11 weeks.
+The primary endpoint is to be evaluated at the end of treatment (Study Week 11). - 2.
 Inclusion Criteria (the sponsor may add additional criteria): - a.
 Males or non-pregnant, non-lactating females aged ≥ 12 and ≤ 40 years with a clinical diagnosis of acne vulgaris. - b.
-On the face, ≥ 25 non-inflammatory lesions (i.e., open and closed comedones) and ≥ 20 inflammatory lesions (i.e., papules and pustules) and ≤ 2 nodulocystic lesions (i.e., nodules and cysts). - c.
-Investigator's Global Assessment (IGA) of acne severity Grade 2, 3, or 4 (per Table 1).
+On the face, ≥ 25 non-inflammatory lesions (i.e., open and closed comedones) and ≥ 20 inflammatory lesions (i.e., papules and pustules), and ≤ 2 nodulocystic lesions (i.e., nodules and cysts). - c.
+Investigator's Global Assessment (IGA) of acne severity Grade 2, 3, or 4 (per Table 1). - d.
+Willing to refrain from use of all other topical acne medications or antibiotics during the 11-week treatment period. - e.
+If female of childbearing potential, willing to use an acceptable form of birth control during the study.